 - “A Lucrative Effort” – <58% IRR, but at least a 1 – 10X return

-According to Angel Capital Association, (ACA) research published in a presentation entitled “Important Things to Know About Angel Investors – 2014”1, one or two of every ten investments bring most of the returns to an angel portfolio and it’s difficult to determine which of the companies will provide the returns.
+According to the Angel Capital Association, one or two of every ten investments bring most of the returns to an angel portfolio.
+It’s difficult to determine which of the companies will provide the returns.

 - The “Harry Houdini” – Escaped with a 1X return; No loss